basicallycommits/basically-website/README.md

-# My Personal Website 🌐
+# My Personal Website

-This is my personal portfolio website, built with modern web technologies to showcase my work and skills.
+This is my personal website, built with modern web technologies to showcase my work and skills.

 ## Tech Stack